nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-ClassMATE is a **desktop app for managing student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ClassMATE is a **desktop app designed for CS2101 tutors to manage student contacts and organize them into their tutorial classes and groups, as well as other administrative matters including recording of students' class participation.
+It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ClassMATE can get your contact management tasks done faster than traditional GUI apps.

+This guide will get you started on how to create students, classes and groups, assigning students to their respective classes and groups and covers other functionalities for users such as filtering and searching students.
+Finally, it will also guide you through on how you can add class participation marks for your students.

 * Table of Contents
 {:toc}